Home

 Good airtime.
 Fast.
 Not too rough.

-Top Gun - The Jet Coaster Top Gun - The Jet Coaster
+Top Gun - The Jet Coaster/Afterburn Top Gun - The Jet Coaster/Afterburn

-The third best coaster I've ever been on.
+One of the best coasters I've ever been on.
 Smooth.
 Fast.
 G-forces.
 Great elements.
 Tunnel.
 Mist.
-No mid-course break run.
+No mid-course brake run.
 Great fun.

 Vortex Vortex